 There are two types of equity release products: lifetime mortgages and home reversions.
 This fact file explains how the schemes work and provides examples to illustrate typical features.

 There is a range of providers active in the UK, which can be split into three basic types: mortgage lenders, insurance companies and specialist firms.
-However, compared to, say, the residential mortgage market, the number of firms involved is small and the number of providers has declined since 2008.
+However, compared to, say, the residential mortgage market, the number of firms involved is small.
 This is due to funding issues and the long-term nature of achieving a return on investment in equity release.
-The trade body Safe Home Income Plans plays an important role in the sector.
+The trade body Equity Release Council plays an important role in the sector.